-How to Communicate Effectively with Older Adults
+How to Communicate Effectively With Older Adults

 We live in a society where the post-World War II Baby Boomer Generation (born 1946-1964) is reaching their senior years in ever-growing numbers, and representing an increasingly larger segment of the population.
-Higher standards of living and medical advancements are extending life expectancies in many countries to well above the age of eighty.
+Higher standards of living and medical advancements are extending life expectancies in many countries to well above the age of 80.

 1. Exercise Patience and Compassion

 It goes without saying that patience and compassion are often needed when dealing with the elderly.
 Physical challenges, slow movement, forgetfulness, neediness, and apathy are just some of the behaviors you might encounter.
 Sometimes it’s easy to lose patience and become frustrated.
 One might even be tempted to give up and walk away.